 Star Wars: Episode IV – A New Hope begins in a galaxy ruled by the tyrannical Galactic Empire and is the 4th movie in the canon Star Wars timeline, despite being the first Star Wars movie ever released.
 Princess Leia Organa, a secret member of the Rebel Alliance, is on a mission to deliver stolen Death Star plans when her ship is intercepted by Darth Vader.
 Before she is captured, Leia hides the plans in the astromech droid R2-D2, who, along with protocol droid C-3PO, escapes to the desert planet Tatooine.

 On Tatooine, young Luke Skywalker lives a mundane life on his uncle’s moisture farm, yearning for adventure.
+His friendship with Biggs Darklighter, which is explored in a deleted scene, makes him aware of the growing rebellion.
 He discovers R2-D2, who carries a holographic message from Leia pleading for help from Obi-Wan Kenobi.
 Luke finds the mysterious old hermit Ben Kenobi, who reveals that he is, in fact, Obi-Wan, a former Jedi Knight.
 Obi-Wan tells Luke about the Force, an energy field that binds the galaxy together, and gives him his father’s lightsaber, revealing that Luke’s father was a Jedi killed by Darth Vader.

 Meanwhile, the Empire searches for the missing plans.
 Stormtroopers track the droids to Luke’s home, killing his aunt and uncle.
 With nothing left on Tatooine, Luke decides to accompany Obi-Wan to Alderaan, where Leia’s message was meant to go.
 They hire Han Solo, a smuggler and captain of the Millennium Falcon, and his Wookiee co-pilot Chewbacca to transport them.